ibishop/NewBrunswickCWB/README.md

 ### Repo Structure :

 - data : Contains all tabular data as a well as a script to load all files
-- shapefiles : Contains all shapefiles
+- shapefiles : Contains all shapefiles as well as a script to load all files